-Having spent last year – from September ’14 thru May ’15 – sharing a DC-area apartment with my son and grandson, we’ve decided to go full-in this year, leasing a house in a DC ‘burb and including my wife, Tina, in the planning.
+Having spent last year – from September ’14 thru May ’15 – sharing a DC-area apartment with my son and grandson, we’ve decided to go full-in this year, and we decided to lease a car instead to buy one faster read the advises from ford transit custom lease bog, the same with a house in a DC ‘burb and including my wife, Tina, in the planning.
 And with a rather big house to furnish, we decided to take the upstairs furniture in Dallas and U-Haul (both a noun and verb – I think…) it to DC.
 If only it were that simple.

 Of course, once we’ve identified what we’re moving (the equivalent of your typical one-bedroom apartment, without – thankgod – appliances) you have to pack it.
 Since a bookcase would be on the truck, its books would go, also.
 And for those with a penchant for buying books and then keeping them, this is worth noting: they’re d*mn heavy!
 Better, I’m beginning to think, to go Kindle, if only Kindle came in a coffee table version.